fgnass/gateway/README.md

 ## Directories

 If the middleware encounters a URL that points to a directory, it will look for an index file matching any of the registered extensions.
 If the URL points to a valid directory but the path does not end with a slash, a permanent redirect is sent.

-## Note

 The gateway middleware doesn't support `cgi-bin` directories.
 If you want to serve CGI scripts with a shebang please use [node-cgi](https://github.com/TooTallNate/node-cgi) instead.